kirkins/Cyber-Crime-Micro-Course/links.md

 - [2captcha](https://2captcha.com/) - Captcha solving as a service through API.
 - [Have I been Pwned](https://haveibeenpwned.com/) - A website that allows users to see if a password associated with their email has been leaked.
 - [Shodan](https://www.shodan.io/) - A website for finding internet connected devices on the web.

+## Papers / Research

+- [A Review of Man-in-the-Middle Attacks](https://arxiv.org/pdf/1504.02115.pdf) - One of the first mentions of man in the middle attack (1981).